getchip/DIP-Docs/source/includes/_updatechipos.md

 ![uname results in terminal](images/update_uname.jpg)

-Look for a number in appended with `-ntc`, for example `4.3.0-ntc` or `4.4.0-ntc`.
+Look for a number in appended with `-ntc`, for example `4.3.0` or `4.4.0`.
 This number is the kernel version running on your C.H.I.P.
 If the number is `4.4.0` or greater, you don’t need to upgrade your kernel version.
-Most likely, your number is `4.3.0`, keep reading, you need to upgrade your kernel.
+Most likely, your number is `4.3.0`, keep reading: you need to upgrade your kernel.

 ## Back-up C.H.I.P.’s Data
 Backup any important data on your C.H.I.P. before you upgrade your system.
 Upgrading will overwrite all of the C.H.I.P. storage.
 You can backup your user directory with a simple command in the Terminal emulator: